 Porto in northern Portugal is the birthplace of port, a dark sweet dessert wine.
 It is a lot heavier than a normal wine and sometimes a bit stronger, but the sweetness takes away any of the alcoholic flavour.

 Rums (Bundaberg, Australia, Old Monk, India)

-I know that rum is traditionally made in the Caribbean, but I haven’t been there since turning 18!
+I know that rum is traditionally made in the Caribbean, but most of the rum I have had has been elsewhere!
 One of my favourites rums I have had on the road is Old Monk which I found in India.
 On many long nights in the Himalayas, a lot of Old Monk was consumed.
 It had a sweetness that meant it wasn’t too strong, but that meant it went down far too easily.

 One of the ones I don’t like, but is almost a national drink, is Bundaberg Rum.
 Bundaberg, in the north of Queensland, Australia, is a popular sugar growing region which gave rise to the rum factory opening in the late 1800’s.
 The sugar producers had to get rid of the mollasses somehow, so rum was it.
 However, it was probably one of my least favourite drinks in Australia, even though almost every bar sold it.
 I found it quite dry and woody.

 When I was travelling the east coast of Australia, I stopped off a the Bundaberg Rum distillery for a tour and samples.
 The samples of the small batch and premium rums were delicious and I can highly recommend going on the tour to try those.